GodKnowss/GodKnowss.github.io/index.md

 # Welcome to My Website!
 ## About me
-Hi, I'm Michael Tung (MT), an undergraduate student at the University of Florida (UF) who is passionate about digital signal processing, machine learning, communication, applied math, embedded systems, and digital design. <br>
+Hi, I am Michael Tung (MT), an undergraduate student at the University of Florida (UF) who is passionate about signal processing, machine learning, communications systems, applied math, embedded systems, and FPGA/digital design. <br>
-I am currently conducting research with Dr. Bobda, Dr. Shea, and Dr. Wong at the University of Florida.
+I am currently conducting research with Dr. Bobda, Dr. Shea, and Dr. Wong at the University of Florida. <br> <br>

-I'm looking forward to continuing my research and coursework in signal processing, machine learning, digital design, and more.
-I also hope to collaborate with top researchers in graduate school. <br>
-You can find my [CV](cv.md), learn more about my [research](research.md), and get in touch with me on my [contact](contact.md) page.
+You can find my [CV](cv.md), learn more about my [research](research.md), and get in touch with me on my [contact](contact.md) page. <br>

+I am excited to advance my research and coursework in electrical engineering.
+Particularly exploring its intersections with emerging fields such as signal processing, embedded systems, and communication systems.
+I also look forward to collaborating with top researchers and contributing to innovative projects in graduate school. <br>

 ---
 ### Recent Work